TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

     <li style="font-size: unset">Subframe 8: <code>00000000 01000000 00000000 00000000 00000000 00000000</code></li>
 </ul>

-While writing this article, now that I look at it, byte 2 does look like a channel offset, but who knows if I'm reading that correctly, that's for part 2 of this project.
+While writing this article, now that I look at it, byte 2 does look like a channel offset, but who knows if I'm reading that correctly 🤷‍♂️, that's for part 2 of this project.

 Coming back to my issue, even after using this bit sequence in the aes3 transmitter (and verifying that the correct bits are indeed being sent), it didn't change much.
 I did get better sound somehow 🤬🤯.

 #### Oh, f---, that was the issue!

 At some point, I decided I’d had enough of listening to garbled audio or staring at endless walls 🗑️ and went all-in: I dedicated a full day to analyzing logic analyzer traces instead.
-And sure enough—that’s when I found it.
+And sure enough, that’s when I found it.

 Looking closely at the preambles sent by the DL16, I noticed something peculiar.
 They **always** started with a 1.
 The typical pattern looked like this: ``1110010``.
 Not once did I see the alternate pattern that starts with a 0, like ``0001101``.

 ![](images/dl-16-pramble.png)

-I then repeated 🔁 the process for my implementation and bingo.
+I then repeated the process for my implementation and bingo.
 That’s when I saw the problem: my transmitter was happily alternating between both versions of the preamble.

 ![](images/devboard-preambles.png)

 This immediately tickled my brain, why would the signal from Behringer only use one form of the preamble?

-That’s when I remembered a modification I made earlier 📝 while adding support for user bits in my S/PDIF transmitter module.
+That’s when I remembered a modification I made earlier while adding support for user bits in my S/PDIF transmitter module 📝.
 I knew I'd need to include those in the parity calculation, so I updated the logic like this:

 ```vhdl
 parity <= data_in_buffer(23) xor data_in_buffer(22) xor data_in_buffer(21) xor data_in_buffer(20) xor data_in_buffer(19) xor data_in_buffer(18) xor data_in_buffer(17)  xor data_in_buffer(16) xor data_in_buffer(15) xor data_in_buffer(14) xor data_in_buffer(13) xor data_in_buffer(12) xor data_in_buffer(11) xor data_in_buffer(10) xor data_in_buffer(9) xor data_in_buffer(8) xor data_in_buffer(7) xor data_in_buffer(6) xor data_in_buffer(5) xor data_in_buffer(4) xor data_in_buffer(3) xor data_in_buffer(2) xor data_in_buffer(1) xor data_in_buffer(0) xor user_status_shift(23) xor channel_status_shift(23);